andrewtwatson/GroupMePrayer/README.md

 ### Setup
 The steps to set up and deploy are [here](resources/setup.md).

 If there are bugs, make an issue on GitHub.
-Patches are always welome :).
+Patches are always welcome :).